Offshore Tax Problems

 One layer of privacy at a time, those who were offshore tax avoiders and tax evaders are getting nailed and those who advised and helped them, get exposed, so now is the time for tax remedial action.

-it is a pretty big deal in my mind.
+Now with the KPMG disaster, it is a political quagmire for our politicians from the last conservative government.
+The fact that Stephen Harper penned made big splashes in the news at a time when media investigations were going on, really makes one wonder⊠as in âwhatâs big deal?â Well⊠it is a pretty big deal in my mind.
 You can realistically expect to have the proverbial maneur to hit the fan and some very prominent politicians and financial people to be in the media sights and there will be resulting court cases.

 It is a very big deal when politicians are offshore under the guise of who knows what explanation, are placing their wealth in tax reducing structures.

-I don’t believe the concept of gifting money back and forth, or secret directors, or certain family trusts will stand the scrutiny of GAAR.
+I donât believe the concept of gifting money back and forth, or secret directors, or certain family trusts will stand the scrutiny of GAAR.
 As a matter of fact the collapse of these structures is already happening in the courts.

 How can we expect the population to stop looking for ways to reduce taxes if our politicians and the rich get away with tax dodging?
 In order to ensure overall tax compliance, we need to ensure that every one pays their fair share.
 The only way to ensure that is for the tax man to make sure no one gets away with it.
 Now that there is no privacy, that is not such a dauntable task for the taxman.